James-Firth/XCOM_Facebook_Friend_Squad/README.md

 X-COM: Friends Known
 ==========================

-Allows you to select facebook friends to populate squad names in XCOM: Enemy Unknown
+Gets Friend names from Facebook, then will populate the random soldier name list with friends' names (from appropriate countries).

+Still in alpha stages!